 - How Can Compound Earnings Work For Me?

-The 2021 IRS annual contribution limit for regular TSP contributions is $19,500.
+The 2023 IRS annual contribution limit for regular TSP contributions is $22,500.
 In addition to regular TSP contributions, you may also make TSP Catch-up contributions, if you meet certain criteria.
-The 2021 IRS annual limit for TSP Catch-up is $6,500.
+The 2023 IRS annual limit for TSP Catch-up remains at $7,500.
 You may start, stop, or change your TSP contributions at any time by using myPay.
-If you want to make contributions for both regular TSP and TSP Catch-up, you will enter only one election amount into myPay.
-The election amount you enter is the amount that will be withheld from your pay each pay period.
-After an election is entered into myPay, it will be effective at the beginning of the next pay period, but it will take 1-2 pay periods before it is visible in myPay and on your Leave and Earnings Statement (LES).
+For additional detailed information, go here.